-After checking in we headed up to our room.
-Our room was a decent size and the bed was huge and very comfortable.
-There was plenty of wardrobe and drawer space to hang and store all our clothes.
-The shower room was spacious, well-lit and very clean.
-There was always plenty of hot water.
+After checking in, we headed up to our room.
+Our room was a decent size, and the bed was huge and very comfortable.
+There were plenty of wardrobes and drawer space to hang and store all our clothes.
+The shower room was spacious, well-lit, and spotless.
+There was always plenty of boiling water.

 Book Some Excursions

-Other facilities include, free Wifi, Standard, Deluxe and Junior Suites a laundry service and a currency exchange.
+Other facilities include free Wi-Fi, Standard, Deluxe and Junior Suites, a laundry service and a currency exchange.